 Step two - symptom-specific changes to the diet

 Sometimes, a healthy balanced diet and lifestyle changes aren't enough to improve symptoms.
-Therefore, it may be that more specific changes to the diet are needed.
-Many people report that diet affects their symptoms.
-Therefore, modifying what they eat can help to manage symptoms.
+It may be that more specific changes to the diet are needed.
+Many people report that what they eat affects their symptoms.
+Therefore, modifying what you eat can help to manage symptoms.

-Caffeine can stimulate activity in the colon, which may worsen symptoms of diarrhoea.
+Caffeine can stimulate activity in the colon, which may worsen symptoms of pain and diarrhoea.
 Limit tea and coffee to no more than three cups per day.
 Filter coffee contains higher amounts of caffeine (140 mg) compared to instant coffee (100 mg) and tea (75 mg).
 So, if filter coffee is included in your diet, you may want to limit this to two cups per day.
+There is also caffeine in cola and some other soft drinks, and in chocolate.

 Limit alcohol and fizzy drinks